 The final phase of construction is ground surface restoration, in which the construction area is restored to the condition it was in before construction.

 During the vegetation clearing phase of the Project, National Grid will employ a variety of Integrated Vegetation Management (IVM) techniques.
 Mechanical clearing, hand cutting, mowing and selective herbicide applications are a few examples of such techniques.
 This work will be conducted by New York State Department of Conservation-licensed contractors in site-specific locations prescribed by National Grid Forestry staff.
 The herbicide application—as part of a planned IVM program—will enable National Grid to create stable, low-growing plant communities that require minimal maintenance.
 The labels for each of the herbicides to be used can be found below.
+The herbicide letter that is being distributed can be found here.

 For more information about the Clay-DeWitt and Clay-Teall Rebuild Project, please send us an email or call us at (844) 324-3589.